artificialsolutions/teneo-web-chat/docs/features/TTS.md

 # TTS/ASR Feature.
-Teneo Web Chat (TWC) incorporates a visual element enabling users to utilize their microphone for transcribing interactions with our chatbot, leveraging the capabilities of the WebspeechAPI.
+Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) are incorporated as a visual element into Teneo Web Chat (TWC) enabling users to utilize their microphone for transcribing interactions with our chatbot, leveraging the capabilities of the WebspeechAPI.
 This functionality includes a designated button that initiates or halts the transcription process.
 Upon clicking the button, the transcription service is activated or deactivated, converting the user's spoken words into text.

 ## Key Component Component:
 TranscriptionButton